NVIDIA/spark-rapids-jni/CONTRIBUTING.md

 ### Local testing of cross-repo contributions cudf, spark-rapids-jni, and spark-rapids

-When we work on a feauture a bug fix across repositories, it is beneficial to be able to run manual and integration tests end to end on the full stack from Apache Spark with spark-rapids Plugin upfront before merging PRs.
+When we work on a feauture or a bug fix across repositories, it is beneficial to be able to run manual and integration tests end to end on the full stack from Apache Spark with spark-rapids Plugin upfront before merging the PRs.
 So we are dealing with a subset of the following:

 Local PR branches for
 - ~/repos/rapidsai/cuDF, branch pr1
 - ~/repos/NVIDIA/spark-rapids-jni, branch pr2
 - ~/repos/NVIDIA/spark-rapids, branch pr3

-Our end goal is to build rapids-4-spark dist jar in the pr3 branch under ~/repos/NVIDIA/spark-rapids that includes changes from the pr2 branch in ~/repos/NVIDIA/spark-rapids-jni and the pr1 branch in ~/repos/rapidsai/cuDF
+Our end goal is to build the rapids-4-spark dist jar in the pr3 branch under ~/repos/NVIDIA/spark-rapids that includes changes from the pr2 branch in ~/repos/NVIDIA/spark-rapids-jni and the pr1 branch in ~/repos/rapidsai/cuDF that we will test with Spark.

 We can use use the following method.
 Once we are done with our changes to the pr1 branch in ~/repos/rapidsai/cuDF, we git commit changes locally.

-Then we cd to ~/repos/NVIDIA/spark-rapids-jni and point the cudf submodule tempoorarily to the pr1 branch
+Then we cd to ~/repos/NVIDIA/spark-rapids-jni and point the cudf submodule temporarily to the pr1 branch

 ```bash